 Watch It if You Like: Fated lovers, soulmates trope, reincarnation, gods falling in love with humans, fox goddesses, dragon princes, complex family dynamics, beautiful costume design, and happy endings.

 Content Warnings: Suicide, attempted suicide, physical abuse, bullying, and post-partum depression.

 Oh my god I inhaled this series.

-To get this out of the way: Ten Miles of Peach Blossoms does have some problems.
+To get this out of the way, Ten Miles of Peach Blossoms does have its issues.
 The CGI is kinda funny.
-It’s debatable as to whether or not this series passed the Bechdel Test.
-Even still, it was the most satisfying, junk-food fulfilling romance I’ve watched all year.
-I will stan it for eternity.
+It’s debatable as to whether or not it passed the Bechdel Test.
+Even still, it was the most satisfying, fulfilling romance I’ve watched all year.

-Clocking in at over 50+ episodes, Ten Miles of Peach Blossoms stars Yang Mi as the fox goddess Bai Qian and Mark Chao as the Celestial Prince Hua.
-It’s based on a novel by Tang Qi of the same name.
-My synopsis will miss a lot of the details, but the tl;dr is that Bai Qian is a young goddess studying under the God of War, Mo Yuan.
-When a devastating war strikes and Mo Yuan is forced to sacrifice himself to seal the ghost lord, Qing Cang, Bai Qian falls into a deep depression at the loss of her teacher.
+Clocking in at over fifty episodes, Ten Miles of Peach Blossoms stars Yang Mi as the fox goddess Bai Qian and Mark Chao as the Celestial Dragon Prince Ye Hua.
+At the beginning of the series, Bai Qian is studying under the God of War, Mo Yuan.
+When a devastating war strikes and Mo Yuan is forced to sacrifice himself, Bai Qian falls into a deep depression at the loss of her teacher.

 Nearly 70,000 years later, another mishap with the monster who destroyed her teacher causes Bai Qian to loose her immortality.
 When she’s sent to the mortal world as a human, she looses all her memories.
 There, she meets Ye Hua, the prince of heaven.
 The two of them fall in love.